-Convictions for 3 serious traffic offs. w/n 5 yrs (e.g. veh. homicide, DWI, reckless driving, etc.)

-The rev period is indefinite but relief from such rev may be granted after 1 yr3.
-29-A MRSA §§2552 & 2554

-1st off-Cl D crime; sub. off (w/n 5 yrs)-Cl C crime 29-A MRSA §2557(2)

-1The CMV law does not provide sanctions for operating CMV during either a CDL disqualification or a CDL out-of-service order.
+Convictions for 3 serious traffic offs. w/n 5 yrs (e.g. veh. homicide, DWI, reckless driving, etc.) The rev period is indefinite but relief from such rev may be granted after 1 yr3.
+29-A MRSA \$2552 & 2554 1st off-Cl D crime; sub. off (w/n 10 yrs)-Cl C crime 29-A MRSA §2557(2) 1The CMV law does not provide sanctions for operating CMV during either a CDL disqualification or a CDL out-of-service order.
 Special Note: Under 29-A MRSA §2458(2)(M), the licensing agency is authorized to suspend a CMV operators CDL if they violate Federal law or regulations (e.g., 49 USC §31301 et seq. and 49 CFR §§383.51.
 383.53, 383.82, 391.15, 392.5, 392.13 & 49 CFR Part 386, Appendix A) pertaining to CMV operators.
 Therefore, any Federal law or regulation that makes it an offense to operate a CMV while either disqualified or under an out-of-service order, could result in a State authorized CDL suspension.
 2For 2nd and sub offs, the mand sanctions are imposed only if mand sanctions were imposed for prior offs.
-29-A MRSA 2412-A(3)3A work-restricted license is available at any time.
-29-A MRSA 2556 However, a person is not eligible for this type of license, if either (1) one of the offenses used to determine habitual offender status was homicide related to motor vehicle operations, (2) they are convicted of operating a motor vehicle while on habitual offender status or (3), after having thier license restored, they are conviced w/n 5 yrs of an offense cited in the habitual offender law.
+29-A MRSA §2412-A(3) 3A work-restricted license is available at any time.
+29-A MRSA §2556 However, a person is not eligible for this type of license, if either (1) one of the offenses used to determine habitual offender status was homicide related to motor vehicle operations, (2) they are convicted of operating a motor vehicle while on habitual offender status or (3), after having thier license restored, they are conviced w/n 5 yrs of an offense cited in the habitual offender law.
 In addition, a person is not eligible for this type of license, if one of the offenses used to determine habitual offender status was a DWI offense, until they complete (1) the required license suspension periods and (2) any alcohol or drug program.
-29-A MRSA 2556(5)

-Sanctions Following a Conviction of Driving While on Habitual Offender Status: Imprisonment (Term):

-1st off-Less than 1 yr; sub. off (w/n 5 yrs)-Not more than 5 yrs 17-A MRSA §1252

-1st off-Not more than \$2,000; sub. off (w/n 5 yrs)-Not more than \$5,000 17-A MRSA §1301

-Relief from habitual offender status shall not be granted for at least 3 yrs from the date the offender would have been eligible.
+29-A MRSA §2556(5) Other Criminal Actions Related to DWI: (continued) Sanctions Following a Conviction of Driving While on Habitual Offender Status: Imprisonment (Term): Mandatory Minimum Term of Imprisonment: Fine (\$ Range): Mandatory Minimum Fine (\$): Licensing Actions (Specify): 1st off-Less than 1 yr; sub. off (w/n 10 yrs)-Not more than 5 yrs 17-A MRSA §1252 None 1st_off-Not more than \$2,000; sub. off (w/n 10 yrs)-Not more than \$5,000 17-A MRSA §1301 None Relief from habitual offender status shall not be granted for at least 3 yrs from the date the offender would have been eligible.
 29-A MRSA §2557 See Footnote No. 3 on p.
 3-218.
+Other State Laws Related To Alcohol Use:

-Laws Requiring BAC Chemical Tests on Persons Killed in Traffic Accidents: State Has Such a Law (Yes/No): BAC Chemical Test Is Given to the the Following Persons: Driver: Vehicle Passengers: Pedestrian:

-Laws Establishing the Minimum Ages
+Laws Requiring BAC Chemical Tests on Persons Killed in Traffic Accidents: State Has Such a Law (Yes/No): BAC Chemical Test Is Given to the the Following Persons: Driver: Vehicle Passengers: Pedestrian: No Laws Establishing the Minimum Ages Concerning Alcoholic Beverages: Minimum Age (Years) Sale/Purchase: Minimum Age (Years) Possession: